 If the debt claimed in the demand is disputed by the company in good faith and on substantial grounds, it cannot form the basis of a winding-up petition.
-It is not necessary for the debt claimed to be a judgment debt, however, if it is a judgment debt, the company is unlikely to be able to assert that there is a legitimate dispute in relation to the debt unless an appeal against the judgment is pending and/or execution of the judgment has been stayed by the court.
+It is not necessary for the debt claimed to be a judgment debt; however, if it is a judgment debt, the company is unlikely to be able to assert that there is a genuine dispute in relation to the debt unless an appeal against the judgment is pending and/or execution of the judgment has been stayed by the court.

 A company is placed into official liquidation by order of the Grand Court.
 The consent of stakeholders is not required, but creditors’ views may be taken into account by the Court.

 Official liquidators must be qualified insolvency practitioners resident in the Cayman Islands or foreign practitioners appointed jointly with a resident-qualified insolvency practitioner.
 They displace the company’s directors and control the company’s affairs, subject to the Grand Court’s supervision.
 Some of their powers can be exercised without the sanction of the court, whereas others require court sanction.